Madonna as a gay icon: Depictions

-Madonna has been depicted in diverse LGBT-media content.
-Bimini Bon Boulash wrote "would any queer inspiration be complete without the Queen of Pop herself?".
+Madonna has been depicted in diverse LGBT-media content, and events over the years, including various Pride Month.
+In 2017, Virtel considered Pride Month "is not the same without Madonna and her music".
+In 2022, a special show named "Madonna Made Me Gay" in Feast Festival was dedicated to her.
+In A Drag Queen's Guide to Life (2022), Bimini Bon Boulash wrote "would any queer inspiration be complete without the Queen of Pop herself?".
+LGBT-targeted publications such as The Advocate, Attitude, to DNA have created listicles about "Madonna's gayest moments".
+Other publications like HuffPost addressed similar lists.

 In 2016, to pay tribute to her contributions to the LGBT community, contestants of the eighth season of reality competition show RuPaul's Drag Race were asked to render some of prominent Madonna looks on the runway.
 In effort to address the criticism the runway received for its repetitiveness, it was brought back for season nine.
 In season 12, the reality show paid tribute to Madonna again as the contestants performed in Madonna: The Unauthorized Rusical, a musical that chronicled her major accomplishments and contributions to the LGBT community.
-Madonna's influence shaped Pose's season two, as Billboard reported.
+According to Billboard, Pose's season two was influenced by her.

 Glee dedicated to Madonna an episode named "The Power of Madonna" accompanied with their first-ever EP released, Glee: The Music, The Power of Madonna.
-In Brian Tarquin's book The Insider's Guide to Music Licensing (2014), it was mentioned the importance of Madonna for their producers and the challenges they faced and weeks of negotiation with Madonna's team.
-Both episode and soundtrack were well received, with an insider commenting, "If you do justice arguably to the biggest female act in the world, people will respond".
-Her episode was also the first time the music on Glee was turned over in its entirety to one performer as well.
-The documentary Strike a Pose is based in the dance troupe that accompanied Madonna in the documentary Truth or Dare and the Blond Ambition Tour; six of them were homosexual at a time when "homosexuality was much more taboo and associated by many straight people with illness".
+In Brian Tarquin's book The Insider's Guide to Music Licensing (2014), it was mentioned the importance of Madonna for their producers.
+Her episode was also the first time the music on Glee was turned over in its entirety to one performer.
+The documentary Strike a Pose (2016) is based in the dance troupe that accompanied Madonna in the documentary Truth or Dare and the Blond Ambition Tour; six of them were homosexual at a time when "homosexuality was much more taboo and associated by many straight people with illness", some recalled.

-LGBT-targeted publications such as The Advocate, Attitude, to DNA have created listicles about "Madonna's gayest moments".
-Other publications like HuffPost addressed similar lists.
-In the letter sections of LGBT magazine Out of February 2005, a reader stated that she "positioned herself to be a gay icon before it was cool to be one".